 Donley’s provided concrete services to Ozanne Construction for the new Case Western Reserve University School of Dental Medicine.
 The three-story, 126,000 square foot structure provides a space where students can treat patients under dental faculty supervision.

 The new school is located directly across the street from the new Health Education Campus.

 On this project, Donley’s performed the structural concrete for the new six-story west bed tower.
 The 331,000 sq. ft. tower serves as the hospital’s new main entrance and houses two 36-bed medical/surgical units with all private rooms, a breast center, eight new operating rooms, 65 same-day surgery rooms, and a women’s health center that includes a 36-bed post-partum unit.

 Below is an exciting drone video, courtesy of John Tomsick, that gives you a closer look of this project!

 We are pleased to announce the dedication of the recently completed Sheila and Eric Samson Pavilion on the Health Education Campus at Case Western Reserve University and Cleveland Clinic.
 The state-of-the-future Pavilion combines the education of students from medical, nursing, and dental schools under one roof.
-We are proud to be part of the team with our joint venture partner with Turner Construction.
+We are proud to have provided concrete services on this amazing project.

 - classrooms and lecture halls